grep-vibhor/frontend-projects/typescript-projects/redis-server/README.md

 # Usage

-The entry point for your Redis implementation is in `app/main.ts`.
+The entry point for Redis implementation is in `app/main.ts`.

 ```sh
 npm install